phukeo/SCRAMBLE/README.md

 Setting the device parameters to default values suitable for your devices will offer a substantial time saving everytime SCRAMBLE is used.
 This is easily achieved following steps below:

 1. Open up the 'scrambleGUI.py' file in a text editor
-2. Navigate to line XXX which reads ` sourceDrainEntry.insert(0,5)`.
+2. Navigate to line 353 which reads ` sourceDrainEntry.insert(0,5)`.
 Replace ' 5' mV with default value for Vds
-3. Navigate to line XXX which reads ` deviceLengthEntry.insert(0,95)`.
+3. Navigate to line 360 which reads ` deviceLengthEntry.insert(0,95)`.
 Replace ' 95' um with default value for Device length
-4. Navigate to line XXX which reads ` deviceWidthEntry.insert(0,80)`.
+4. Navigate to line 367 which reads ` deviceWidthEntry.insert(0,80)`.
 Replace ' 80' um with default value for Device width
-5. Navigate to line XXX which reads ` oxideThickEntry.insert(0,300)`.
+5. Navigate to line 374 which reads ` oxideThickEntry.insert(0,300)`.
 Replace ' 300' nm with default value for Oxide Thickness
-6. Navigate to line XXX which reads ` oxideDielecEntry.insert(0,3.8)`.
+6. Navigate to line 381 which reads ` oxideDielecEntry.insert(0,3.8)`.
 Replace ' 3.8' with default value for Oxide Dielectric Constant
 7. Check Units!
 8. Save and close the file

 ### 3 - Device Parameters Error Defaults

-The default values that SCRAMBLE uses when the entries to the Device Parameters require customisation
+The default values that SCRAMBLE uses when the entries to the Device Parameters cause an error

 1. Open up the 'scrambleGUI.py' file in a text editor
-2. Navigate to lines XXX and XXX which reads ` Vds=0.005` and ` sourceDrainEntry.insert(0,"ERROR VDS=0.005")`.
+2. Navigate to lines 221 and 223 which reads ` Vds=0.005` and ` sourceDrainEntry.insert(0,"ERROR VDS=0.005")`.
 Replace ` 0.005`  in both instances to default error value for Vds
-3. Navigate to lines XXX and XXX which reads ` deviceL=9.5*10**-5` and ` deviceLengthEntry.insert(0,"ERROR Length=9.5E-5")`.
+3. Navigate to lines 230 and 232 which reads ` deviceL=9.5*10**-5` and ` deviceLengthEntry.insert(0,"ERROR Length=9.5E-5")`.
 Replace ` 9.5*10**-5` and ` 9.5E-5`   to default error value for Device Length
-4. Navigate to lines XXX and XXX which reads ` deviceW=8.0*10**-5` and ` deviceWidthEntry.insert(0,"ERROR Width=8.0E-5")`.
+4. Navigate to lines 239 and 241 which reads ` deviceW=8.0*10**-5` and ` deviceWidthEntry.insert(0,"ERROR Width=8.0E-5")`.
 Replace ` 8.0*10**-5` and ` 8.05E-5` to default error value for Device width
-5. Navigate to lines XXX and XXX which reads ` oxideThick=3.0*10**-7` and ` oxideThickEntry.insert(0,"ERROR Tox=3.0E-7")`.
+5. Navigate to lines 249 and 251 which reads ` oxideThick=3.0*10**-7` and ` oxideThickEntry.insert(0,"ERROR Tox=3.0E-7")`.
 Replace ` 3.0*10**-7` and ` 3.0E-7`  to default error value for Oxide Thickness
-6. Navigate to lines XXX and XXX which reads ` oxideDielectric=3.8` and ` oxideDielecEntry.insert(0,"ERROR Er=3.8")`.
+6. Navigate to lines 258 and 260 which reads ` oxideDielectric=3.8` and ` oxideDielecEntry.insert(0,"ERROR Er=3.8")`.
 Replace ` 3.8`  in both instances to default error value for Oxide Dielectric Constant
 7. Check Units!
 8. Save and close the file